 |

-After reaching the high point, the path then dips down to a road, where things get busier, as here lies a car park, busy with cars waiting for their owners to get back from their walk.
+After reaching the high point, the path then dips down to a road - where things get busier, as here lies a car park, busy with cars eagerly waiting for their owners to get back from their walks.

 |

-From here the rest of the walk into Gargrave will be fairly flat (thankfully) - which is welcome because by this point it has definitely been a long day of walking.
-Indeed at this point we are about to pass through mile thirty - and that length of day will perhaps encourage the use of an extra overnight stop along the way.
+Having walked through Thornton-in-Craven, from here the rest of the walk into Gargrave will be fairly flat - which is welcome because by this point it has definitely been a long day of walking.

 |